ikespand/awesome-machine-learning-fluid-mechanics/README.md

 ----

 A curated list of machine learning papers, codes, libraries, and databases applied to fluid mechanics.
-This list in no way a comprehensive, therefore, if you observe something is missing then please feel free to add it here while adhereing to [contributing guidelines](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics/blob/main/CONTRIBUTING.md).
+This list in no way a comprehensive, therefore, if you observe something is missing then please feel free to add it here while adhering to [contributing guidelines](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics/blob/main/CONTRIBUTING.md).

 **Table of Contents**
 - [Awesome Machine Learning for Fluid Mechanics](#awesome-machine-learning-for-fluid-mechanics)